Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are exceptionally well-crafted for specificity and descriptive power.
-The misinformed clues provide a decent level of ambiguity, and the fake clues are highly effective at misdirection.
-The difficulty is slightly lower than ideal due to the strength of the informed clues.
+The informed clues are excellent.
+The fake clues are highly effective misdirectors.
+The misinformed clues could be slightly improved to create more balanced ambiguity between 'Biography' and 'Educational' without being too close to 'Documentary'.

 ---